Chapter 4 Understanding pVACtools outputs

 In pVACseq, for each variant, all neoantigen candidates meeting the --aggregate-inclusion-threshold are evaluated as follows:

-• Pick all entries with a variant transcript that have a protein_coding Biotype.
+• Pick all neoantigens with a variant transcript that doesn’t have a Transcript CDS Flag

-• Of the remaining entries, pick the ones passing the Anchor Criteria (see Criteria Details section below).
+• Of the remaining candidates, pick the ones with a passing transcript according to the selected --transcript-prioritization-strategy and --maximum-transcript-support-level.

-In pVACfuse, the neoantigen candidate with the lowest IC50 binding affinity for each variant is selected.
+In pVACfuse, the neoantigen candidate with the lowest IC50 binding affinity for each variant and highest transcript expression is selected.
 The value used for the --top-score-metric determines whether the lowest or median binding affinity is used for this comparison.

 The chosen entry determines the best neoantigen candidate and the best transcript coding for it.